kimwalisch/primecount/doc/Partial-Sieve-Function.md

 ### phi(x, a) = (x / pp) * φ(pp) + phi(x % pp, a)

-The above formula allows computing phi(x, a) in O(1) for small values of a e.g. for a ≤ 7.
-Its use requires initializing a lookup table of size pp = 2 * 3 * ... * prime[a] with
+This formula allows computing phi(x, a) in O(1) for small values of a e.g. for a ≤ 7 and pp denotes the product of the first a primes pp = 2 * 3 * ... * prime[a].
+The use of this formula
-phi(i, a) results for i ∈ [0, pp[.
+requires initializing a lookup table of phi(i, a) results for i ∈ [0, pp[.
 This formula is already present in Lehmer's paper from 1959 [[2]](#References) and is also described in more detail in most of the other combinatorial prime counting papers.
 In primecount this formula is implemented in [PhiTiny.hpp](https://github.com/kimwalisch/primecount/blob/master/include/PhiTiny.hpp) and the initialization of the lookup table is implemented in [PhiTiny.cpp](https://github.com/kimwalisch/primecount/blob/master/src/PhiTiny.cpp).

+### if (x > pp/2 && x ≤ pp) phi(x, a) = φ(pp) - phi(pp - x, a)

+In the formula above pp corresponds to the product of the first a primes pp = 2 * 3 * ... * prime[a].
+This formula can be used in combination with the formula from the previous paragraph to reduce the size of the phi(i, a) lookup table to half of its original size, at the expense of slightly increasing the number of executed instructions.
+This formula is not being used in primecount and I am also not aware of any other math library that uses it.

 ### Stop recursion at c instead of 1

-Using the formula from the previous paragraph it is possible to compute phi(x, c) in O(1) for small values of c e.g. c ≤ 7.
+Using the formula phi(x, a) = (x / pp) * φ(pp) + phi(x % pp, a) it is possible to compute phi(x, c)
+in O(1) for small values of c e.g. c ≤ 7.
 Using this formula we can stop recursion at c instead of 1 in the main [recursive formula](#phix-a--phix-a---1---phix--primea-a---1) and simply increase the sum by phi(x, c).

 ### Calculate all phi(x / prime[i], i - 1) = 1 upfront in O(1)